raj2820/raj2820/README.md

-- 👋 Hi, I’m <h1> Raj Shinde </h1> </br> A motivated software developer with 1200+ hours of coding, proficient in JAVA, JavaScript, and related web technologies specializing in JAVA Backend seeking a full-time software developer position to deliver solutions to business needs .
+- 👋 Hi, I’m <p fomt-size="20px">Raj Shinde </p> </br> A motivated software developer with 1200+ hours of coding, proficient in JAVA, JavaScript, and related web technologies specializing in JAVA Backend seeking a full-time software developer position to deliver solutions to business needs .
 - 🌱 I’m currently learning :- Java Backend at Masai School.
 - 📫 How to reach me 📧:- rajshinde2820@gmail.com
 - :phone: :- (+91)  8655527253 / 9137378959